LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 The assasin starts in animation 1.
 The first two animations are very subtle and may look like poses.
 The third animation is a static ready pose.
 Animation 4 is a kick attack.
 Animation 5 is a spell attack and animation 6 is a death animation.
 You can access each one of these by selecting the assasin on the board and pressing LEFT ALT plus 1 thru 6.
 The assasin also has a battle cry which you can play with LEFT ALT+9.
+Plugin must be set to High Graphics Capabilities in order to be able to trigger animations.
+Otherwise the non-animated version of the sample asset is used.

 Under "Tavern Songs" you will find "Cockerel".
 When you place this asset on the board it will look like a speaker.
 You can hide it using Stealth so that your player's don't see it.
 When selected on the board, you can press LEFT ALT + 9 to